LogRocket/redux-logger/README.md

-  diff = false: Boolean, // Show diff between states. diffPredicate // Filter function for showing states diff.' persister // Function that takes an array of log objects, returns a Promise that is resolved when items are persisted persistenceDelay // Minimum milliseconds between `persister` calls }
+  diff = false: Boolean, // Show diff between states. diffPredicate // Filter function for showing states diff.' persister // Function that takes an array of log objects, returns a Promise that is resolved when items are persisted persistencePredicate // If specified, this function will be called after each action is processed to determine if it should be persisted. persistenceDelay // Minimum milliseconds between `persister` calls }
 ```